jallpatell/CryptExe/README.md

 # 🔗 CRYPTeX

-A modern, minimalistic crypto wallet frontend — **built with React, Firebase, and Web3 tools** — that doesn't just manage your tokens, it vibes with them.
+A modern, minimalistic crypto wallet — **built with React, Firebase, and Web3 tools** — that doesn't just manage your tokens, it vibes with them.

 ---